m417z/ntdoc/descriptions/rtltimefieldstotime.md

 ---

-See also oposite function `RtlTimeToTimeFields`.
+See also opposite function `RtlTimeToTimeFields`.

 # Documented by